 - Growth issues such as underbite, crossbite, and other conditions become apparent (and will not correct on their own!)

 - Missing teeth can be detected and planned in advance

-Many children don’t need treatment at this age, but planning can begin for treatment that will be needed and completed later.
-If there is a growth issue, it can be altered or treated so potential jaw surgery is not needed later.
+- Many children don’t need treatment at this age, but planning can begin for treatment that will be needed and completed later.
+If there is a growth issue in your child, it can be orthopedically treated so potential jaw surgery is not needed later.

 What to Look for in your Seven Year Old

 As a parent, you can look for the following problems.
 If you have any doubts, we recommend setting up an appointment to get a full evaluation from an orthodontic specialist, not your general dentist.

 As a parent, you can look for the following problems, but to be sure have Dr. Brown evaluate your child!